elfbread/pyAirports/README.md

 * Category 4:

      * Implement a log that records errors, invalid inputs, or other important events and writes them to a text file.
+     * Document library dependencies in a requirements.txt file.

 * Additional features: